danielmascena/100-days-of-nodejs/README.md

 ## Day 001:

-Create a basic web server to server an index html file
+Create a basic web server to server an index html file.

 ```js